evolbioinfo/booster-web/webapp/templates/help.md

       -S : Prints output statistics for each branch in the given output file -r : Number of random shuffling (for empirical norm only).
 Default: 10 -n : Sets the normalization strategy to "auto" (default), "empirical" or "theoretical"
-          - empirical      : Normalizes the support by the expected mast distance computed using random trees (shuffled from the reference tree)
+          - empirical      : Normalizes the support by the expected transfer distance computed using random trees (shuffled from the reference tree)
-          - theoretical    : Normalizes the support by the expected mast distance computed as p-1, p=the number of taxa on the lightest side of the bipartition
+          - theoretical    : Normalizes the support by the expected transfer distance computed as p-1, p=the number of taxa on the lightest side of the bipartition
           - auto (default) : Will choose automatically : empirical if < 1000 taxa, theoretical
                              otherwise